Bylaws

 3.4 Membership renewal.

-3.4.1 Each member must complete an annual membership renewal procedure on or before March 31.
+3.4.1 Each member who is not an affiliate member must complete an annual membership renewal procedure on or before March 31.

 3.4.2 These members are exempt from the membership renewal requirements: